 Related Article: What Is The Purpose of a P-Trap Pipe?

 If you notice a knocking sound when you use your sink or shower, this is a sign of severe pressure build-up in your water pipes.
 Once the pressure becomes too high, the pipes will absorb the pressure and start to move.
 An excess amount of pressure can cause your water pipes to bump into other surrounding materials beneath your floors or behind your drywalls.
-Depending on what the pipes are hitting, you will notice a knocking, banging, or hammering noise in your household.
-To avoid the negative consequences of water damage, it’s important to immediately call a certified plumber in your area to the knocking noises.
+Depending on what the water pipes are hitting, you will notice a knocking, banging, or hammering noise in your household.
+To avoid the negative consequences of water damage, it’s important to immediately call a certified plumber in your area to diagnose and fix the knocking noises.

-How to Fix Knocking & Banging Pipes
+How to Fix Knocking & Banging Water Pipes

 Although faulty water pipes are the most common cause of plumbing sounds, other types of issues that can produce noises include faulty faucets, broken toilet fill valves, and drain blockages.
 If chattering and screeching are present when water is turned on, the internal parts of a faucet may be faulty.
 A convenient way to fix this issue is to call an honest and licensed plumber to replace your bathroom or kitchen sink.